packedbread/pathplanning/README.md

 ## Run executable
-There are several options to run main executable, both with file input and without it:
+There are several options to run main executable, both with file input/output and without it:

 1. No files, input xml file is read from standard input (stdin), resulting xml file is printed to standard output (stdout): run execuable without arguments, e.g.: